 Prices are considered reliable if customers perceived there was no hidden cost.
 Before a bank considered price adjustments the element of reliability must be factored.
 For the price to be considered reliable by customer's, the price must be stable over a period of time.
+That enabled customers plan their business transactions without any abrupt changes in prices of products and services.
+That is considered key in attracting and retaining customers (Somogyi and Gyau, 2009).

-That b.
+b.
 Relative Price